Arch Linux and Manjaro on TUXEDO computers - Arch Linux and Manjaro on TUXEDO computers - TUXEDO Computers

 Manjaro on a TUXEDO notebook

-Under Manjaro you do not have to resort to the Arch user repository.
+With Manjaro, you do not need to use the Arch User Repository.
 The distribution integrates the TUXEDO Control Center and also the kernel modules of many TUXEDO devices into its own package sources.
-However, the installation of the required packages does not happen automatically.
-To integrate the Control Center, first determine the kernel currently in use with the help of Manjaro hardware detection and then import the header files for it accordingly.
-In our example, the linux61 kernel is installed, so we need the linux61-headers.
+However, the required packages are not installed automatically.
+To integrate the Control Center, first determine the currently used kernel with the help of Manjaro hardware detection and then import the header files accordingly.
+In our example, kernel linux61 is installed, so we need the linux61-headers.
 Then install the Control Center and the kernel modules.
-After a reboot, the Control Center is fully available.
+After a restart, the Control Center will be fully available.

 mhwd-kernel -li